- What are the most common application errors?

 When does a license year begin?

 The general license year begins March 1st of each year.
-Over-the-counter licenses are available to purchase mid-January.
+Over-the-counter licenses are typically available to purchase mid-January.

 What is a Bonus Point and can I buy a point with out applying?